 Endoscopic Retrograde Cholangiopancreatography (ERCP) is a diagnostic and very useful therapeutic tool to evaluate the ducts and anatomy of the biliary system and pancreas.
-This involves the passage of a specially designed upper endoscope that can be guided to the opening of the biliary and pancreatic ducts in the duodenum, and the usage of a variety of accessories and device that can access these ductal systems.
-A few indications of this procedure include impacted gallstones, pancreatic or biliary malignancy (both to diagnose and treat), abnormalities of the pancreatic duct from prior injury, and abnormalities of the bile duct resulting in jaundice.<
+This involves the passage of a specially designed upper endoscope that can be guided to the opening of the biliary and pancreatic ducts in the duodenum, and the usage of a variety of accessories and devices that can access these ductal systems.
+A few indications of this procedure include impacted gallstones, pancreatic or biliary malignancy (both to diagnose and treat), abnormalities of the pancreatic duct from prior injury, and abnormalities of the bile duct resulting in jaundice.

 The procedure is more involved than traditional upper endoscopy, and lasts longer, typically 30 to 60 minutes.

 This procedure will be performed at Penrose Hospital.
 Please check in for your ERCP two hours before your procedure time.